Otjimbingwe: History

-The Rhenish Mission Society used Otjimbingwe as a central location for their Namibian mission in 1849.
+The Old Bay Road, built by Jonker Afrikaner in the 1840s, led through Otjimbingwe, making the settlement an economic and cultural hub.
+The Rhenish Mission Society subsequently used Otjimbingwe as a central location for their Namibian mission in 1849.
 Johannes Rath and his family settled in the area on 11 July that year.

 In 1854, copper was found in the nearby Khomas highlands and the Walwich Bay Mining Company established its offices in the city.
 Miners and merchants flocked to the settlement, and the researcher and businessman Karl Johan Andersson bought the entire settlement in 1860.
 He sold it five years later to the Rhenish Missionary Society.
-However the supply had been exhausted by that time, and the mining operations ceded.
+However the copper supply had been exhausted by that time, and the mining operations ceded.

 The settlement was attacked and plundered several times in its early history.
 In 1863 the Battle of Otjimbinge took place, one of the largest battles of the Herero-Nama War.
 Andersson and the Herero fought the Oorlam people under Christian Afrikaner.

-Rhenish missionary Carl Hugo Hahn founded the Augustineum, a seminary and teacher training college in 1866.
+Rhenish missionary Carl Hugo Hahn founded the Augustineum, a seminary and teacher training college, in 1866.
 It remained in Otjimbingwe until 1890 and was then moved to Okahandja.
 Hahn also founded the first school of South West Africa at Otjimbingwe in 1876.
 Under the control of Commissioner Dr. Heinrich Ernst Göring, the place became the seat of the colonial administration, the de facto capital, in the late 1880s.
 On 16 July 1888, German South West Africa's first post office opened in town.
 However, control gradually shifted to Windhoek, and the civil administration moved there in 1892.
 The railway line from Windhoek and Swakopmund was completed in the early 1900s, bypassing Otjimbingwe, and the city greatly declined in size thereafter.

 People

 Otjimbingwe is a centre of Herero tradition and culture.
-In the 19th century it was the seat of the Zeraua royal house and hosted several important meetings of the OvaHerero community.
-On 15 June 1863, in the wake of the Herero-Nama War, most of the Herero communities sent representatives to unify the Herero for the war, while king Zeraua sent a delegation to the port of Walvis Bay to acquire weapons.
-In 1867 the Herero agreed to establish the position for a paramount chief, which has been in place since then.
+In the 19th century, it was the seat of the Zeraua royal house and hosted several important meetings of the OvaHerero community.
+On 15 June 1863, in the wake of the Herero-Nama War, most of the Herero communities sent representatives to unify the Herero for the war, while King Zeraua sent a delegation to the port of Walvis Bay to acquire weapons.
+In 1867, the Herero people agreed to establish the position for a paramount chief, which has been in place since then.
+Herero paramount chieftain elections still take place at Otjimbingwe, hosted by the Ovaherero Traditional Authority.

 Historic buildings

 The Rhenish church in the settlement's centre is one of the settlement's main attractions.
-Constructed in 1867 and proclaimed a National Monument in 1974.
-It is Namibia's oldest church.
-Another proclaimed National Monument is the Pulverturm (armory tower) erected in 1870.
+Constructed in 1867 and proclaimed a National Monument in 1974, it is one of Namibia's oldest churches.
+Another proclaimed National Monument is the Pulverturm (armory tower), erected in 1870.